Court: House entitled to Mueller probe grand jury testimony

 Grand jury testimony is typically treated as secret, in part to protect the privacy of people who are not charged or are considered peripheral to a criminal investigation.
 But several exceptions allow for the material to be turned over, including if it is in connection with a judicial proceeding.

-The House argued that the impeachment inquiry met that definition, and it sought copies of testimony referenced in Mueller’s 448-page report on Russian election interference and potential obstruction by Trump.
-U.S. District Judge Beryl Howell sided with the House last October in ordering that the material be turned over.
+The House argued that the impeachment inquiry met that definition, and it sought grand jury testimony that Mueller referenced in his report.
+Chief U.S. District Judge Beryl Howell sided with the House last October in ordering that the material be turned over.

 The Justice Department appealed that decision, with lawyers arguing that the material sought by the House had no relevance to the impeachment inquiry and that the House already had ample information about the investigation.